Updated: Jun 16

 “Mom, can you give me a hand here?”

-My daughter who is about 5’6″ and far more muscular than I ever was, squatted, slipped her arms into the straps of her backpack and began rocking.
+My daughter who stands about 5’6″ tall and was far more muscular than I ever was, squatted, slipped her arms into the straps of her backpack and began rocking.
 Back and forth, back and forth until she built up enough momentum to stand erect with gear in place.
 How she ever marched, ran and did all she had to do with that weight on her back, I will never ever understand!

 The staging area for my daughter’s unit was on large open space…